Tigerz

-Tigerz is a videogame in the Petz series, developed by French studio Magic Pockets and released by Ubisoft in February 2008 for the Nintendo DS.
+Tigerz is a video game in the Petz series, developed by French studio Magic Pockets and released by Ubisoft in February 2008 for the Nintendo DS.
 It was released after Petz 5, and is therefore part of the second Petz series.
 Players take on the roles of Enzo and Anna, two young animal trainers who travel the world, training animals to earn money for their family company.

 Tigerz is also known as Petz Wild Animals: Tigerz in North America or Tigerz: Circus Adventures in Europe (outside the UK).